manifoldmarkets/manifold/docs/docs/api.md

 - `username`: Optional.
 If set, the response will include only bets created by this user.
 - `contractId`: Optional.
 If set, the response will only include bets on this contract.
 - `contractSlug`: Optional.
 If set, the response will only include bets on this contract.
 - `limit`: Optional.
 How many bets to return.
-The maximum and the default is 1000.
+The maximum and the default are 1000.
 - `before`: Optional.
 The ID of the bet before which the list will start.
 For example, if you ask for the most recent 10 bets, and then perform a second query for 10 more bets with `before=[the id of the 10th bet]`, you will